École secondaire Franco-Jeunesse

 École secondaire Franco-Jeunesse is a French high school in Sarnia, Ontario, Canada and is administered by the Conseil scolaire Viamonde.

-The school, originally Module Française de Northern was created with the implementation of the Mike Harris government's Fewer School Boards Act in 1997 which created 12 french language school boards.
-Franco Jeunesse continued to exist within the walls of Northern Collegiate where it distinguished itself with its rock n roll based music program.
-In 2012, Franco-Jeunesse opened up a building of its own adjoined to new neighbours St. François Xavier and le Centre Communautaire Francophone de Sarnia.
-While the music program continues, it has also added hands on courses in food and nutrition, information and communication technology as well as enriching extracurriculars like its FRC Robotics program team; 6992.
+The school, originally Module Française de Northern, was created with the implementation of the Mike Harris government's Fewer School Boards Act in 1997 which created 12 French-language school boards.
+Until 2013, Franco-Jeunesse continued to exist within the walls of Northern Collegiate.
+In 2013, Franco-Jeunesse moved to a new site, where it shares a building with École secondaire catholique St-François Xavier, of the Conseil scolaire catholique Providence, and the Centre communautaire francophone de Sarnia.

+As of 2013, Franco-Jeunesse has 30 students.